kylep/kyle.pericak.com/content/posts/ops/ubuntu-bionic-wifi.md

 # Install wireless software

-Ubuntu server doesn't ship with the required packages to connect to wifi.
+Ubuntu server doesn't ship with the required packages to connect to WiFi.
 This is kind of a catch-22, so you need a wired connection to follow this guide.
 You could also download the debs from another server but I won't be covering that.